 Can you have two zones with one AC unit?
 The answer is a resounding yes.
 With HVAC zoning, you can transform your home into multiple comfort zones, each tailored to your preferences.
 Instead of relying on a single thermostat to control the entire house, HVAC zoning uses dampers to regulate airflow in specific areas.
 Each zone has its own thermostat.
 This ensures personalized comfort and improved efficiency.
 Whether you’re tired of battling uneven temperatures or simply looking for a smarter way to heat and cool your home, zoning offers a practical solution that’s both convenient and cost-effective.

 So how can you have two zones with one AC unit?
 HVAC zoning.
 An HVAC zoning system divides your home into separate areas.
-Multiple thermostats allow you to control the temperature in each zone independently, tailoring the comfort level in specific parts of your home.
+Multiple thermostats allow you to control the temperature in each zone independently.
 Instead of a single thermostat dictating the temperature for the entire house, zoning makes it possible to adjust heating or cooling for individual areas based on your preferences and needs.

 The key to HVAC zoning lies in dampers installed within the ductwork.
 These dampers regulate airflow to each zone by opening or closing as needed.
 For instance, if one zone requires more cooling, the system directs airflow to that area while reducing or stopping airflow to zones that don’t need it.
 This ensures that every room is comfortable.
 HVAC zoning also keeps you from wasting energy to heat or cool spaces that aren’t being used.